-Syntax Hexadecimal Decimal ASCII 0xFE 0x41 254 65 254 "A" Description In this mode, all key presses are sent immediately to the host system of the poll keypad command.
-This is the default mode
+Decimal 254 65 ASCII 254 "A"

+Description In this mode, all key presses are sent immediately to the host system without the use of the poll keypad command.
+This is the default mode on power up.

 NOTE This command is not available in I^2C .